semaphoreci/docs/docs/essentials/parameterized-promotions.md

 default_value is not set the promotion won’t start.
 - **default_value** - Can only be set if the parameter is required, it is a default value of the parameter.
-- **options** - This can be a list of values, the user can select only one value from the list.
-If left empty, it will be an input box.
+- **options** - Use this to define a list of all possible values and the user will have to select one of them from the dropdown menu.
+If omitted, the user will be able to input any value via the input box.
 - **description** - This is a description text that gets rendered on the promotion UI (when a user selects values)
 - **name** - This is the name of the parameter and the exported